yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 See a full [event handler example](https://github.com/soomla/android-profile/blob/master/SoomlaAndroidExample/src/com/soomla/example/ExampleEventHandler.java).

-##Profile Events
+## Profile Events

-###ProfileInitializedEvent
+### ProfileInitializedEvent

-This event will be thrown when Soomla Profile has been initialized.
+This event is triggered when Soomla Profile has been initialized.

 ``` java
 @Subscribe